NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
 We will follow the same process to create the Linux Virtual Machine by clicking on "Virtual Machines" and selecting "Create New".
-Select the previously created Resource Group, Virtual Machine Name, Region, and Zone.
+Select the previously created Resource Group, Virtual Network, Region, and Zone.
 Select "Ubuntu Server 22.44 LTS - x64 Gen2"  for the Image and at least 2 Virtual CPU's (vcpus)
 </p>
 <br />